petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/adding-custom-validations.md

 When constructing conditions, you can use any of the object's custom or system fields.
 You can also select from relationship fields on the child side of a one-to-many relationship.

-The following table lists all default fields available for custom objects:
+Below are all default fields available for custom objects:

 | Field | Description |
 | :--- | :--- |